 - Can be freely transferred from one part of the country to another (bank/post office) in case of transfer of parent/guardian operating the Sukanya Samriddhi Account.

-If your Sukanya account is maintained with a participating bank branch, Sukanya Samriddhi Account online balance check can be completed easily through internet banking or mobile banking.
-You do however need to ensure that this account is linked to your existing net banking account for easy access to Sukanya account records.
+If your account is maintained with a participating bank branch, account balance can be checked easily through internet banking or mobile banking.
+You do however need to ensure that this account is linked to your existing net banking account for easy access to account records.
 This option of online balance check for SSY accounts held with participating banks is in addition to the passbook update option by physically visiting the bank branch.

 If you have opened your SSY account at an India Post Office, there is currently no way to check the balance in the account online.
 You will have to visit the post office branch to get your passbook updated in order to perform a balance check.